bardan-dhakal/ML-PowerCast/backend/README.md

 # README for the Backend of the Energy Forecast App

+NOTE: The environment is set to 'development' in config.py by default.
+This ensures that sample data is loaded automatically for development and testing.
+Remove or change this setting for production deployments.

 This README file provides instructions for setting up and running the backend of the Energy Forecast App, which is built using Flask and connects to a MySQL database.

 ## Project Structure